mde/timezone-js/README.md

 ## Setup

+This section shows the most common way of setting up timezone-js.
+In the 'Customizing' section below you can find alternative approaches.

 First you'll need to include the code on your page.
 Both `timezoneJS.Date`, and the supporting code it needs in `timezoneJS.timezone` are bundled in the `date.js` file in `src` directory.
 Include the code on your page with a normal JavaScript script include, like so:

 	<script type="text/javascript" src="/js/timezone-js/src/date.js">

 Next you'll need the Olson time zone files -- `timezoneJS.Date` uses the raw Olson data to calculate timezone offsets.
 The Olson region files are simple, structured text data, which download quickly and parse easily.
-(They also compress to a very small size.)
+(They also compress to a very small size.).

 Here is an example of how to get the Olson time zone files: